 - Frankfurt – starting on Oct 2 on Condor

-- Lisbon – staring on Sept 5 on FlexFlight
+- Lisbon – staring in Oct on FlexFlight

 - Zurich – starting on Dec 13 on Edelweiss Air

-Starting in late Aug and throughout the early fall, Havana starts opening up to multiple Canadian cities, multiple Mexican cities, the Bahamas, Trinidad and Tobago, and European cities like: Moscow, Rome, Frankfurt, London, Paris, Zurich, Madrid, and more.
+Starting in fall 2020, Havana starts opening up to multiple Canadian cities, multiple Mexican cities, the Bahamas, Trinidad and Tobago, and European cities like: Moscow, Rome, Frankfurt, London, Paris, Zurich, Madrid, and more.